maosa/finpy/README.md

 * feature_engineering.py
 * shift_data.py

 After running these in this order, one should have an ML-ready data frame suitable for fitting ML models.
+Note that the *main_functions.py* and *get_data.py* scripts also perform some feature engineering.